Ridvanz/Formula-V/README.md

 ##About

-Formula V is a top-down racing simulator.
+Formula V is a top-down hyper realistic racing simulator.
 It serves as an Agent-Environment interface for showcasing algorithms and strategies in autonomous navigation.
 The project was developed by consultants from Vantage AI for an internal competition.

 ##Installation